cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/physicsmodels.md

 Some examples, taking as reference the toy datacard [test/multiDim/toy-hgg-125.txt](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/test/multiDim/toy-hgg-125.txt):

--   Scale both `ggH` and `qqH` with the same signal strength `r` (that is what the default physics model of <sub><sup>COMBINE</sup></sub> does for all signals; if they all have the same systematic uncertainties, it is also equivalent to adding up their yields and writing them as a single column in the card)
+-   Scale both `ggH` and `qqH` with the same signal strength `r` (that is what the default physics model of <span style="font-variant:small-caps;">Combine</span> does for all signals; if they all have the same systematic uncertainties, it is also equivalent to adding up their yields and writing them as a single column in the card)

 ```nohighlight
   $ text2workspace.py -P HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel  --PO verbose --PO 'map=.*/ggH:r[1,0,10]' --PO 'map=.*/qqH:r' toy-hgg-125.txt -o toy-1d.root